gost/workshops/3_mqtt.md

 With the following observation in the body: {"result" : 38}

+The prefix 'GOST' is needed to let the server know to persist the data.

 Hit button 'Publish'

 On the panel on the right in the Subscribe page, MQTT.fx should receive the new observation.